Adrian Monk: Trudy's death

-As the series progresses, Monk makes several discoveries in his ongoing search for the man who killed his wife.
-He discovered that the car bomb was indeed meant for Trudy and was built by a man named Warrick Tennyson (Frank Collison), who was hired by a six-fingered man named Frank Nunn (Courtney Gains).
-In the sixth-season finale, he finally catches up with Nunn, who claims to be yet another pawn with no idea why Trudy was killed.
+As the series progresses, Monk makes several discoveries in his ongoing search to find the man who killed his wife.
+He discovered that the car bomb was indeed meant for Trudy and was built by a man named Warrick Tennyson (Frank Collison), who was a career criminal and explosives expert hired by a six-fingered man named Frank Nunn (Courtney Gains).
+In the sixth-season finale, he finally catches up with Nunn, who claims to be yet another pawn and merely a hitman who detonated the bomb built by Tennyson with no idea why Trudy was killed.
 This turns out to be part of a larger plot to have Nunn set up another bombing and then frame Monk for killing him; he is shot before Monk can have him arrested or convince him to surrender the name of his employer in Trudy's murder.
 Once Monk is cleared in Nunn's death, the police find correspondence from Nunn dating back to the era of Trudy's death.
-There are no names discovered, but there is a reference to the person responsible, referred to as "The Judge".
+There are no names discovered, but letters referring to the person responsible, referred to simply as "The Judge".
 In the two-part series finale, "Mr. Monk and the End", it is revealed that "The Judge" is Ethan Rickover, an actual courtroom judge portrayed by Craig T. Nelson.
 Monk learns that the older, married, Rickover had an affair with Trudy when she was in her 20s, and that Trudy gave birth to and subsequently adopted out an infant daughter, Molly Evans, on January 2, 1983.
 Aspiring to one day join the Supreme Court, Rickover had Trudy murdered for fear that the affair would derail his chances at being elected to the court.
 When Monk finally helps to expose Rickover, he commits suicide, but not before indicating Molly's current whereabouts.
 Monk later meets and forms a paternal relationship with Molly in the series finale.

 Music

-In the pilot episode "Mr. Monk and the Candidate," Monk plays the clarinet during his visit to Trudy's grave.
-His musical abilities show up again in "Mr. Monk and the Red-Headed Stranger," when he is invited to sit in with Willie Nelson's band and later plays "Blue Eyes Crying in the Rain" with Nelson at Trudy's grave.
+In the pilot episode "Mr. Monk and the Candidate", Monk plays the clarinet during his visit to Trudy's grave.
+His musical abilities show up again in "Mr. Monk and the Red-Headed Stranger", when he is invited to sit in with Willie Nelson's band and later plays "Blue Eyes Crying in the Rain" with Nelson at Trudy's grave.
 Though Monk is not seen playing the clarinet afterwards, it occasionally is brought up in conversation (such as during a conversation with Kris Kedder in "Mr. Monk Goes to a Rock Concert").

 Monk describes himself as Nelson's second-biggest fan and Trudy as his biggest.